official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 “... that the UK would support military action to bring about regime change, provided that certain conditions were met:

-•  efforts had been made to construct a coalition/shape public opinion,
+*  efforts had been made to construct a coalition/shape public opinion,
-•  the Israel‑Palestine Crisis was quiescent, and
+*  the Israel‑Palestine Crisis was quiescent, and
-•  the options for action to eliminate Iraq’s WMD through the UN weapons
+*  the options for action to eliminate Iraq’s WMD through the UN weapons

 inspectors had been exhausted.”

 25 Paper Cabinet Office, 19 July 2002, ‘Iraq: Conditions for Military Action’.

-14

-The Report of the Iraq Inquiry86.
-The Cabinet Office paper also identified the need to address the issue of whether the benefits of military action would outweigh the risks.
+86. The Cabinet Office paper also identified the need to address the issue of whether the benefits of military action would outweigh the risks.

 87. The potential mismatch between the timetable and work programme for UNMOVIC